hyperknot/openfreemap/README.md

 Create virtualenv using: `source prepare-virtualenv.sh`

-Recommend using [direnv](https://direnv.net/), to automate activations.
+It's recommended to use [direnv](https://direnv.net/), to have automatic venv activation.

 ##### 1. prepare config folder